 - UB-311: Targets toxic forms of aggregated Ab in the brain to fight AD.
-Phase 1, Phase 2a and Phase 2a LTE trials have shown UB-311 to be well tolerated in mild-to-moderate AD subjects, with a safety profile comparable to placebo, with no cases of amyloid-related imaging abnormalities-edema ("ARIA-E"), and immunogenic, with a high responder rate and antibodies that bind to the desired target.
-We expect to initiate a Phase 2b early AD efficacy trial in - UB-312: Targets toxic forms of aggregated α-synuclein in the brain to fight PD and other synucleinopathies, such as LBD and MSA.
+Phase 1, Phase 2a and Phase 2a LTE trials have shown UB-311 to be well tolerated in mild-to-moderate AD subjects over three years of repeat dosing, with a safety profile comparable to placebo, with no cases of amyloid-related imaging abnormalities-edema ("ARIA-E"), and immunogenic, with a high responder rate and antibodies that bind to the desired target.
+We expect to initiate a Phase 2b early AD efficacy trial in - UB-312: Targets toxic forms of aggregated α-synuclein in the brain to fight PD and other synucleinopathies, such as DLB and MSA.
 The first part of a Phase 1 trial in healthy volunteers has shown UB-312 to be well tolerated, with no significant safety findings, and immunogenic, with a high responder rate and antibodies that cross the BBB.
+No serious adverse events were observed in Part A of the Phase 1 trial.
 We expect to initiate the second part of this Phase 1 trial in PD subjects in - Anti-tau: We are developing an anti-tau product candidate that has the potential to address multiple neurodegenerative conditions, including AD, by targeting abnormal tau proteins alone and in potential combination with other pathological proteins such as Ab to combat multiple pathological processes at once.
-We expect to identify a lead product candidate in
+We expect to identify a lead product candidate in .